-7. Jetpack Displays Related Posts
+7. WordPress Jetpack Plugin Displays Related Posts

 Displaying related content at the end of blog posts encourages visitors to stick around when they finish reading something – instead of heading for another tab, they’ll see related content and click to keep reading.
 It’s a tried and tested method for keeping visitors engaged.

 Jetpack’s Related Posts feature makes displaying related posts a piece of cake.
 It automatically identifies related content on your website and produces links to them below each of your blog posts.
 It’s simple, yet highly effective.